michaeljylam/michaeljylam/README.md

 </p>

 ## I am currently...
-- 📚 Studying Computer Science as a first-year student at Carleton University
+- 📚 Studying Computer Science as a second-year student at Carleton University
 - 🧬 Minoring in Biology
 - 🏡 Based in Ottawa, ON
-- 📱 Learning iOS app development with SwiftUI
+- 💻 Interning at Kinaxis as a Software Developer
-- 💤 ...and probably waiting for Xcode to finish updating
+- 💤 ...and probably waiting for Visual Studio to finish "checking for any code updates"

 ## GitHub Statistics
 <p align="center">